Gideono29/PHI/README.md

 # Public Health Disease Surveillance and Architecture Development Project
+This type of project focuses on designing and implementing a system that monitors and responds to the COVID-19 outbreak using real-time data collection, integration, analysis, and visualization.
+It involves combining various data sources and technology tools to build a digital health surveillance architecture that supports timely public health decision-making.

-This involves five different steps
+This involves five different steps including:

 Part 1: Virtual Machine Configuration/Testing